andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 This post contains some of my notes on the lore, worldbuilding, and story of Magic's [Edge of Eternities](https://magic.wizards.com/en/story).
 I usually also post my speculation on the r/magicTCG subreddit in the story discussion threads, but this will contain more general stuff, things like terminology and structure, as opposed to live-theorizing after each episodes.
 Naturally, this post will include spoilers for the story and Planeswalker's Guide, but **does not contain information from leaks**.

-This post was last updated with the release of Episode 9 of the Main Story and the side story The Wefthunter (2025-07-03)
+This post was last updated with the release of Episode 10 of the Main Story (2025-07-04)

 ---